Purpose and topic of the Master’s thesis

 Writing the Master´s thesis in a company / an organization / an institute

 With the consent of the Examination Board, the Master’s thesis may be completed at a facility outside of Bonn-Rhein-Sieg University if it can be sufficiently supervised there by an external supervisor, however at least one of both examiners for the Master’s thesis must be a member of the Department of Management Sciences.
-In this case, your external supervisor has to fill in a seperate form "Statement on voluntary commitment in operating as external (first- or second) supervisor" (will be provided soon).
+In this case, your external supervisor has to fill in a separate form "Declaration for External Examiner".

 Admission to the Master’s thesis